koenrane/KR-new-site/content/review-of-but-exactly-how-complex-and-fragile.md

-I've thought about (concepts related to) the fragility of value [quite](/the-catastrophic-convergence-conjecture#Objective-vs-value-specific-catastrophes) [a bit](/non-obstruction-motivates-corrigibility) over the last year, and so I returned to Katja Grace's [_But exactly how complex and fragile?_](https://www.lesswrong.com/posts/xzFQp7bmkoKfnae9R/but-exactly-how-complex-and-fragile) with renewed appreciation (I'd previously commented only [a very brief microcosm](https://www.lesswrong.com/posts/xzFQp7bmkoKfnae9R/but-exactly-how-complex-and-fragile?commentId=GAxppfoKhiFRrWHgK) of this review).
+I've thought about (concepts related to) the fragility of value [quite](/the-catastrophic-convergence-conjecture#Objective-vs-value-specific-catastrophes) [a bit](/non-obstruction-motivates-corrigibility) over the last year, and so I returned to Katja Grace's [_But exactly how complex and fragile?_](https://www.lesswrong.com/posts/xzFQp7bmkoKfnae9R/but-exactly-how-complex-and-fragile) with renewed appreciation (I'd previously commented only [a brief microcosm](https://www.lesswrong.com/posts/xzFQp7bmkoKfnae9R/but-exactly-how-complex-and-fragile?commentId=GAxppfoKhiFRrWHgK) of this review).
 I'm glad that Katja wrote this post and I'm glad that everyone commented.
 I often see [private Google docs full of nuanced discussion which will never see the light of day](https://www.lesswrong.com/posts/hnvPCZ4Cx35miHkw3/why-is-so-much-discussion-happening-in-private-google-docs), and that makes me sad, and I'm happy that people discussed this publicly.

 I'll split this review into two parts, since [the nominations called for](https://www.lesswrong.com/posts/xzFQp7bmkoKfnae9R/but-exactly-how-complex-and-fragile?commentId=upiLXPNDbKWoudatP) review of both the post and the comments: